thepinetree/plaid-templates/homework/README.md

 # Homework Template

-1. Edit the `Settings` section in `hw.tex` with your personal and class information
+1. Duplicate `hw.tex` as a base for each new homework assignment

-2. Duplicate `hw.tex` as a base point for each new homework assignment
+2. Edit the `Settings` section in `hw.tex` with your personal, assignment, and class information

-3. Compile your document locally or on Overleaf
+3. Compile your document on Overleaf or locally
 ```
 pdflatex hw.tex
 ```